 This is NOT a paid plug or sponsored video.
-Easy Start didn’t ask us to create any of this, we asked Matteo for his help .
-Not only did he help us out, he was able to score you a discount.
-And, as cherry on top, we get a couple of bucks too as a referral.
+Easy Start didn’t ask us to create any of this, we asked Matteo for his help.
+Not only did he help us out, but he was also able to score you a discount.
+And, as the cherry on top, we get a couple of bucks too as a referral.
 It’s a win-wynn!
-Thanks Matteo!
+Thanks, Matteo!

 - $25 off discount code: GWTW